 Whether you are vegetarian or are entertaining vegetarian guests, it is nice to serve a few meatless tapas at your gathering.
 This way there is something for everyone—from cheese-lovers to garlic lovers.
 Most recipes are simple and easy and some do not require any cooking at all.

 01 of 12

-This recipe is a verduras aliñada, a marinated vegetable salad.
+This roasted red peppers in oil, vinegar, and garlic recipe is a verduras aliñada, a marinated vegetable salad.
 It is also the perfect example of how using just a few simple ingredients can have a big impact on a dish.
 By marinating roasted peppers in Spanish sherry vinegar, minced garlic, and extra virgin olive oil, the bright red vegetable takes on delicious and complex flavor.
 Serve room temperature or cold on a platter with slices of rustic bread.

 02 of 12

-Like summer on a plate, this tapa highlights the foods of the sunny Mediterranean.
+Like summer on a plate, this grilled eggplant in tomato vinaigrette tapa highlights the foods of the sunny Mediterranean.
 Eggplant is broiled (or grilled) and topped with a tomato-basil sauce studded with capers, garlic, and onion.
 This is a great make-ahead dish, which you can take out just before serving.

 03 of 12

 All these little fried padrón peppers from northwest Spain need is a quick fry and a sprinkle of coarse salt to become a delicious tapa everyone will love.
 For the most part, green padron peppers are mild, but depending on where they are grown you can come across a spicy one.
 They are a specialty of Spain so if you have trouble finding them you can substitute Japanese shishito peppers.